Skip to content

 Developer Ecosystem

 TYPO3 has an active community, particularly in Germany, Austria, and Switzerland.
-But the developer pool is shrinking.
-Most computer science graduates learn JavaScript, not PHP.
+JavaScript is taught more widely than PHP at university level today, which affects the size of the available developer pool over time.
 Most new web projects use React, not Fluid templates.

 Next.js is the most popular React framework with over 120,000 GitHub stars and growing adoption.
 Finding React/Next.js developers is significantly easier and typically less expensive than finding TYPO3 specialists.